Cthaaars/Grey-Banners/Merc/Subsections/Grey Banner Company - ToDo List.md

-# Mercenary Company – ToDo List
+# Grey Banner Company – ToDo List

 A running list of goals, projects, and pending tasks for the company.